AndreiBuzdugan/Christmas-Tree-project/README.md

-By utilizing two Arduino boards, the project consists of a set of lights and the playback of the song "Merry Christmas."
-The code that controls the lights was loaded onto an Arduino Uno board, while the code used to play the song was loaded onto an Arduino Nano board.
-A buzzer was utilized to produce the sounds of the melody.
-The project was successfully implemented using these components and the corresponding code.
+In the "Merry Christmas" project, the control of the lights is provided by an Arduino Uno board, while for playing the melodies, we opted for an Arduino Nano board.
+The sound is generated through a buzzer connected to the Arduino Nano board.
+To handle the pin limitations, the LEDs are connected to the Arduino Uno, while the remaining LEDs and the speaker are connected to a second Arduino Nano board.

 You can have a look at the project: https://youtu.be/4ny50hfpzRk